Are you looking for ways to save your car from the unexpected mischief of neighborhood cats?

 You can tweak sensitivity levels on a car alarm to ensure the slightest touch is not setting it off.
 Then again, cats are light, and if it’s so sensitive to where a cat would set it off, the wind blowing hard might also result in the same.

 So this option all depends on how you’re able to handle the noise.
 If it’s not a big deal to push the button every now and again to reset the alarm, it’s a fantastic way to keep cats away from your car.

 #9.
 Use Pungent Liquids

 This is a similar solution to the aromatic herb spray mixture, but it’s also the exact same principle at work here.
-If you took a pungent liquid, like bleach or ammonia, or some pine floor cleaner, you could keep cats well away by pouring this liquid in a circle around your automobile.
+If you took a pungent liquid, like bleach, ammonia, or some pine floor cleaner, you could keep cats well away by pouring this liquid in a circle around your automobile.

 #10.
 Motion Lights Are Effective

 Cats are very skittish, even more so than other animals.
 They’re wandering out there at night, without people, and typically, the slightest noise, smell, or motion makes them scatter.
 A motion light can also have the same effect on them.